30 Surprising Things That Affect Whether You May Get Cancer

 Researchers believe that sleeping at night replenishes our stores of melatonin, a hormone that regulates the body's circadian rhythms and seems to have a role in preventing cancer.
 Studies have found that people who work at night and sleep during the day have an increased risk of cancer.
 In 2007 the World Health Organization classified night shift work as a probable carcinogen because of that circadian disruption.

-The Remedy Rx: If you work nights, talk with your doctor about how it may affect your cancer risk.
+The Rx: If you work nights, talk with your doctor about how it may affect your cancer risk.

 Bacon, ham, hot dogs, sausages, salami—all those staples of a All-American diet we all grew up with—are now considered as big a cancer risk as cigarettes.
 Literally.
 The World Health Organization has named processed meat a Group 1 carcinogen, the same as tobacco, because there's evidence that consuming them regularly can lead to colorectal cancer.
 How?
 Researchers believe that nitrites, used as a preservative for processed meat, interact with natural compounds in the food to create a cancer-causing chemical.

-The Remedy Rx: The American Institute for Cancer Research says you should not regularly consume processed meat including ham, bacon, salami, hot dogs and sausages, as any amount raises cancer risk.
+The Rx: The American Institute for Cancer Research says you should not regularly consume processed meat including ham, bacon, salami, hot dogs and sausages, as any amount raises cancer risk.
 "AICR recommends avoiding bacon and other processed meats, saving them for special occasions," says the organization.

 Even eating red meat that isn't processed—including steak, burgers, lamb and pork—has been associated with an increased cancer risk.

-The Remedy Rx: The American Institute for Cancer Research recommends limiting red meat consumption to no more than 18 ounces per week.
+The Rx: The American Institute for Cancer Research recommends limiting red meat consumption to no more than 18 ounces per week.

 Having CT Scans While Young